 Note: this article is specifically about motorhomes, not travel trailers, though some information may transfer between the two types of recreational vehicles (RVs),

 What’s So Great About RVing?

-Often the journey is the most overlooked part of a family adventure, merely seen as a way to get to and from your destination.
+Often the journey is the most overlooked part of an adventure, merely seen as a way to get to and from your destination.
 With an RV the journey becomes part of the adventure.
 You can stop at that quirky roadside attraction with no worries of being late to hotel check in.

 If you travel with kids and they tend to bicker after being in a car for a few hours (or a few minutes!), you'll love the ability for them to spread out in the RV.

 Safety note: Couches and bench seats are equipped with seat belts.
 I do not recommend letting kids roam freely about the RV while it is in motion.

 And food!
 No need to stop and unpack everything to make lunch, then pack it again to get back on the road, as you would with car camping.
 And no more fast food or gas station meals!

 You can think of your camper rental as a home on wheels.
 You really will have all the comforts of home- just smaller.
 Organization is key and planning a menu is helpful to avoid fast food stops along your route.

 Are you sold on a motorhome rental for your vacation?

 Choosing the Best RV Rental for Your Trip